 Have questions?
 Check out our FAQ page

-The following are a just a few of the many quotes and admonitions leaders of The Church of Jesus Christ of Latter-day Saints that inspire us to engage in this work of extending love and acceptance.
-It is from within this context that we work to make our homes, congregations, and communities safe and welcoming.
-Not all of the following quotes may feel “safe and welcoming” to all members of the larger community.
-We acknowledge the inherent conflict and dissonance that some may experience in trying to reconcile the current teachings of the The Church of Jesus Christ with the lived realities of LGBTQ/SSA people and their families.
-Mitigating these conflicts and the pain and distress they can create is the work of MBB – in addition to doing all we can to make our homes, congregations, and communities safe and welcoming.
+The following are a just a few of the many admonitions from leaders of The Church of Jesus Christ of Latter-day Saints that inspire us to engage in this work of building bridges.
+Not all of the following quotes may feel “safe and welcoming” to everyone.
+We acknowledge the dissonance that some may experience in trying to reconcile the current teachings of the The Church of Jesus Christ with the lived realities of LGBTQ/SSA people and their families.
+The most important work of MBB is in helping to mitigate these conflicts and the distress they create.

 “If we are truly disciples of the Lord Jesus Christ, we will reach out with love and understanding to all of our neighbors at all times… The Lord expects a great deal from us.
 Parents, please teach your children and practice yourselves the principle of inclusion of others and not exclusion because of religious, political, or cultural differences.”